 Mining is a dangerous industry, but here's how mobile apps can improve mining safety.

-Help is on the way.
+Safety training and technology help is on the way.
 Increasingly, mobile apps are being used to cut down on fatalities and injuries, and help make sure that miners don’t face the kinds of hazardous conditions that can affect their health.
 The Canadian Mining Journal notes that traditionally, mining safety programs have relied on paper forms, Excel and manual processes.
 But it concludes, “For mine operators seeking to enhance worker and site-safety reporting, and compliance, switching from paper forms and Excel spreadsheets to mobile apps offers several key benefits.”

 Mobile apps, the journal says, “ensure inspections are being done correctly and in accordance with company and industry regulations.
 Mobile inspection apps also allow for multimedia (photos, etc.) to more easily report complicated issues and provide visual proof as needed.”
 And they can get safety information to the right person fast with a swipe or a tap.

-Another solution to the connectivity problem is to write mobile safety apps that work offline, even without an internet connection.
+Another solution to the WIFI connection problem is to write mobile safety apps that work offline, even without an internet connection.
 Alpha Anywhere is ideally suited for writing them for remote areas with no internet access, or deep in mines that have no internet access.
 For more details, read why Infoworld says Alpha Anywhere writes the best offline apps.